-  Ability to see persons on an elevator at lobby level from the front desk.
+- Ability to see persons on an elevator at the lobby level from the front desk.

-Entrances well-lit and designed so as to eliminate areas in which a person might hide.
+- Entrances are well-lit and designed to eliminate areas in which a person might hide.

-Guest room corridors well-lit and without areas in which a person might hide.
+- Guest room corridors are well-lit and without areas in which a person might hide.

-Lighting on the exterior of the structure that will not be screened-out by landscaping or building features-again, an avoidance of hiding places.
+- Lighting on the exterior of the structure that will not be screened out by landscaping or building features, an avoidance of hiding places.

-In general, a layout that will maximise the sense of openness and awareness of persons in the territory (territorial reinforcement).
+- In general, a layout that will maximize the sense of openness and awareness of persons in the territory (territorial reinforcement).